PDCMFinder/pdcm-submission/README.md

 - NodeJS version 12.13+
   - This is done best using nvm (node version manager).
 A good summary of this process can be found here for your reference: https://gist.github.com/d2s/372b5943bce17b964a79

+## Installation and setup

-Move into the website directory ...
+- Move into the website directory ...

 `cd website`

-...and install dependencies via npm:
+- ...and install dependencies via npm:

 `npm ci`

+- Setup Environment config:

+Copy the file /website/.env.example to /website/.env

+> Note
+> This file contains the configuration for the Algolia search used on the site.
+It is not necessary to set correct values for this config to get the site to run.
+If you would like to have working Algolia search on while working on your local dev instance, reach out to another team member for the account values.

-Run the development server to see your edits live in the browser:
+- Run the development server to see your edits live in the browser:

 `npm start`